kwilkos/cxf/samples/streams/README.txt

 which compresses the message.
 For an incoming message, a decompressing InputStream is used.

+The StreamHandler is specified in an external JAXB Bindings file (./wsdl/bindings.xml) which is passed to the wsdl2java code generator.
+The binding file is written in the JAXWS Binding Language.
+In this case, the generated Service Endpoint Interface includes a
+@HandlerChain annotation which results in a handler chain being created both on the client and server side.

 Please review the README in the samples directory before continuing.